 The Shining: The iconic Jack Nicholson role ("Here's Johnny!") almost went to Robin Williams.

 Pretty Woman: Molly Ringwald turned down the role that was a career maker for Julia Roberts.

 Silence Of The Lambs: Michelle Pfeiffer almost had the role that won Jodie Foster one of her Oscars.

 Indiana Jones: George Lucas was pushing for Tom Selleck but Steven Spielberg held out for Harrison Ford.
-And in addition to that, Tom Selleck but had done a pilot for Magnum P.I. and the network wouldn't let him out of the contract.

 The Matrix: Ewan McGregor was cast first, but turned down the role in favor of Star Wars Episode 1.